 Nurses and midwives are entitled to a healthy and safe workplace and to compensation and rehabilitation if they are injured at work.
 The ANMF expects employers to ensure the health and safety of their employees at work and calls on all governments to enact and enforce laws providing for the highest standards of workplace safety.

-Nursing and midwifery is the profession with the highest exposure to workplace violence; further, there is a continually high incidence of back injury in nursing, especially in aged care where safe patient handling policies remain non-compulsory.
+Nursing and midwifery is the profession with the highest exposure to workplace violence; further, there is a continually high incidence of back injury in nursing, especially in aged care where safe patient handling policies is not compulsory.

-- Governments to adequately resource their OHS inspectorates and ensure that they actively enforce OHS laws.
+3. Governments to adequately resource their WHS inspectorates and ensure that they actively enforce WHS laws.

 - Safe patient handling

-- Workers' compensation and rehabilitation for injured and ill nurses and midwives
+- Workers' compensation and rehabilitation for injured and ill nurses, midwives and assistants in nursing

 - Bullying in the workplace